revel/revel/manual/interceptors.md

 Interceptors typically return `nil`, in which case they the request continues to be processed without interruption.

-The effect of returning a non-`nil` `rev.Result` depends on when the interceptor was invoked.
+The effect of returning a non-`nil` `revel.Result` depends on when the interceptor was invoked.

 1. BEFORE:  No further interceptors are invoked, and neither is the action.